guilhermemauro/aws-python-basic-assessment/README.md

 ## Exercise 3

 Generate a Docker image named "exercise3" and push it to the AWS Elastic Container Registry (ECR).
-Take a screenshort of the repository at the web console and add the screeenshot file to this repository.
+Take a screenshot of the repository at the web console and add the picture to this repository.